IgniteUI/igniteui-docfx/en/components/themes/index.md

 }
 ```

 Let's break down the names of these color variables.
 The `igx` prefix is there as a unique identifier to indicate that this variable is part of an Ignite UI for Angular theme, `primary` is the name of the `color` palette, and `500` is the color `variant`.
-We will take a deeper look at palettes in the [Palettes](https://something.com) section of the documentation.
+We will take a deeper look at palettes in the [Palettes](./palettes.md) section of the documentation.
 For now all you need to know is that we have several colors (primary, secondary, success, info, etc.) that include different shades or _variants_ that are all generated from the `500` color variant, i.e. the `500` variant is considered to be the main color variant.
 Some color variants are lighter while others are darker.

 Following this approach, you can completely overhaul the entire palette.

 >[!WARNING]
 > Some components do not use colors from the palettes.
 In those cases you will have to target the component CSS variables directly to modify their colors.
-> To find out which palette colors are used by what component, take a look at the [components documentation](https://link-to-docs).
+> To find out which palette colors are used by what component, take a look at the [Components Documentation]({environment:sassApiUrl}/index.html#variable-_light-avatar).

 Likewise, changing the `elevations`(shadows) is just as easy.
 We include 25 elevation levels (0-24) and they are declared as CSS variables like so: